DeannaGelbart/search-by-color/README.md

 Follow the installation instructions from https://github.com/zendframework/ZendSkeletonApplication

 If you are using TinEye based search then you have to place the [TinEye PHP  client library](https://services.tineye.com/developers/multicolorengine/libraries.html) in vendor/tineyeservices_php.
-It's already in the project's composer.json but you'll need to run "composer.phar update" to get it into the autoloader config.
+To meet ZF2 autoloader conventions, rename the filenames to match their class name.
+For example, rename metadata_request.php to MetadataRequest.php since the class name is MetadataRequest.
+And add "namespace TinEye;" at the beginning of each file.

 Then install the colorpicker:
 ```